lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 => ("John" "Yoko")
 ```

 This approach is part of the Functional Programming paradigm.
-Though Elisp isn't a purely functional language, many aspects of the paradigm are present in there.
+Though Elisp isn't a purely functional language, many paradigm aspects are present.
 You can see further information about it <a href="https://www.emacswiki.org/emacs/FunctionalProgramming">in its wiki.</a>

 ## 4. Defining functions (defun)

-We have seen that lists are evaluated as a function, it makes a call and returns a value.
-To define a function we use the special form **defun**.
+We have seen that lists are evaluated as a function; they call and return a value.
+To define a function, we use the special form **defun**.
 It's followed by the function name and its arguments.
 The arguments are private, so it does not change anything outside the function.
-Any other symbol called inside a function will bring its value from outside, since Elisp has global scope.
-Then, write a documentation string explaining the function behavior.
-The last evaluation inside defun is the value it'll return when called.
+Any other symbol called inside a function will bring its value from outside since Elisp has global scope.
+Then, we write a documentation string explaining the function behavior.
+The last evaluation inside ```defun``` is the value it'll return when called.

 ```elisp
 (defun number-plus-five (number)